-Head of a Woman is pink granite, probably the beautiful coarse pastel stone quarried from North Haven’s sister island, Vinalhaven, off the mid-coast of Maine across from Camden.
-Of heroic size, it is the partner piece to his own favorite work of art, carved from a gray granite North Haven beach boulder and named “Egyptian Head.”
-(Smithsonian American Museum of Art in Washington DC).
+Head of a Woman is pink granite, probably the beautiful coarse pastel stone quarried from North Haven’s sister island, Vinalhaven.
+Of “heroic” size, it is the female partner to the Egyptian Head, Allen’s personal favorite work of art, carved from a North Haven gray granite beach boulder.

 Head of a Woman was purchased by the Delaware Art Museum and now resides in a private collection.

 Alternate names: The Pink Granite Woman; Female Head 1

 Auction notes: “signed on base “F. Allen”